Hiring the right remodeling company is one of the most important decisions you’ll make during the entire renovation process for your home.

 It will mean that you’ll love your finished remodel or addition, and you’ll have the ‘peace-of-mind’ that it was done right and built-to-last.

 Look for a contractor who hand-picks skilled individuals who can work around people all day long.
 It is also important to know the people who enter your home.
-Look for someone who does not shop for workers for each job; but has a family of tradespeople who they trust and work with regularly on their jobs.
+Look for someone who does not shop for workers for each job, but has a family of tradespeople whom they trust and work with regularly and repeatedly on their jobs.

 8. Professionalism Matters